 Taste and adjust seasoning and cheese to your liking.
 Sauce should be slightly sweet due to the addition of the squash.

-Toss with cooked pasta and serve with extra cheese, or toss in optional add-ins if desired.
+Toss creamy sauce with cooked al dente pasta and serve with extra cheese, or toss in optional add-ins if desired.
 See below for some ideas!

 Yes!
 Once you’ve cooked the onion and garlic, add the butternut squash, lentils, broth, thyme and bay leaves to the sauce pan.
 Bring to a boil and allow to simmer for about 20-30 minutes, or until butternut squash is soft enough to be pierced with a fork.